 RDX Technologies: Franchising Business's Explosive Growth Will Lead To Substantial Upside Potential

-RDX Technologies (OTC: RGDEF) employs very advanced water treatment technologies coupled with a high gross margin energy conversion business.
+- RDX employs very advanced water treatment technologies coupled with a high gross margin energy conversion business.

 RDX's Technology and Business Overview:

 RDX is a highly unique energy services and water treatment company headquartered in Scottsdale, Arizona.
 RDX collects wastewater and mines that water for valuables while treating it for legal discharge or reuse.
 Afterwards, RDX refines what is mined into liquid fuel.
 At each of the three steps in the process, the company makes a profit.

 The company is not dependent upon one customer, such as an oil and gas company, as RDX has a wide array of potential customers including restaurants, hospitals, manufacturing plants, mining companies and more.
 RDX's business is primarily focused on the treatment and storage of contaminated water.
 This water could be wastewater left over from hydraulic fracturing or any wastewater that a business produces.
 What differentiates RDX from other water companies is its ability to take the waste out of the water while in turn filtering it to separate out the raw material found in this waste to then refine it into a useable fuel.
 Waste water is full of waste polymers which can combust and produce energy.
 After refining this wastewater RDX is left with No.2, No.4 or No.6 class oil fuels, which can be sold off as a commodity.
 RDX obtains these fuels through its proprietary electro-catalytic and dialysis process.